Certificate in Business Administration

 Dean: Dr. Alex Hwu

 San Francisco, CA 94132

 Selection for admission to the program will be based on student objectives, academic background, and recommendations as appropriate.
-In order to be admitted to the program, a candidate should have completed the equivalent of at least 56 units of undergraduate studies, including course work equivalent to a semester of business calculus, a semester of college written composition, a year of college economics, and a semester of college information systems.
+In order to be admitted to the program, a candidate should have completed the equivalent of at least 56 units of undergraduate studies, including coursework equivalent to a semester of business calculus, a semester of college written composition, a year of college economics, and a semester of college information systems.
 Additionally, coursework equivalent to ACCT 101 must be completed.
-Students admitted conditionally will be expected to complete missing coursework.
-English language ability must be demonstrated through submission of an appropriate proof of proficiency as listed here - English Proficiency Requirement.
+Students admitted conditionally will be expected to complete the missing coursework.
+English language ability must be demonstrated through submission of appropriate proof of proficiency as listed here - English Proficiency Requirement.

 Award of the Certificate

 The certificate will be awarded by the dean of the College of Professional & Global Education and will also be signed by the faculty director of the certificate program.
 Notice of issuance of the certificate will be entered on the student’s official academic record.

 |BUS 300GW||Business Communication for Professionals - GWAR||3|

 |MGMT 405||Introduction to Management and Organizational Behavior||3|